yukinogatari/TheOtherRoles-GM/README.md

 If a victim is near a garlic, the "Bite Button" turns into the default "Kill Button" and the Vampire can only perform a normal kill.\
 \
 **NOTE:**
-- If a bitten player is still alive when a meeting is being called, he dies at the start of the meeting.
+- If a bitten player is still alive when a meeting is being called, they die at the start of the meeting.
 - The cooldown is the same as the default kill cooldown (+ the kill delay if the Vampire bites the target).
 - If there is a Vampire in the game, there can't be a Warlock